Azadegan Organization: Iranian Liberation Front

-Hijack of Iranian naval vessel
+Hijack of the Tabarzin

 The Tabarzin was seized during its maiden voyage from Cherbourg to Iran on 13 August 1981.
 Approximately fifteen armed operatives, disguised as tourists and operating from a rented tugboat named Salazon, boarded the vessel within Spanish territorial waters.
 Responsibility for the hijacking was later claimed by the Azadegan Organization, who said that the operation had been conducted without the use of force and declared their intention to repurpose the ship as a "fighting unit" in opposition to the Iranian government.